ids/cluster-builder/README.md

 For __PhotonOS__ deployments, only the __root__ will prompt.

 > A bit of an annoyance, but it is integrated to ensure that clusters are never deployed into production with default root passwords.
-TODO: Enhance to support headless deployments.
+TODO: Enhance to support prompt-free deployments.

 This functionality is also available as as top level script: